ja-k-e/jake-is-listening/README.md

 # Jake Is Listening

-A public JSON file containing what I am listening to.
+Paginated public JSON files containing what I am listening to, and a simple Vue interface.

 ## Development